sebashack/rusty-mom/README.md

 and implements the `run()` method which spawns a task that is constantly sending life probes to the MoMs registered in `AvailableMoMs`.
-If the life probe fails for a number of attempts, the manager assumes the MoM is not available, and for each of the queues that MoM server was hosting, the manager will pick the available MoM with the least amount of hosted queues, and will dispatch a RebuildQueue request to it.
+If the life probe fails for a number of attempts, the manager assumes the MoM is not available, and for each of the queues that MoM server was hosting, the manager will pick out the available MoM with the least amount of hosted queues, and will dispatch a RebuildQueue request to it.
 If the available MoM could restore the queue successfully, the ownership of the queue will be updated in database.
 This management task runs periodically every `manager_cycle_secs` on a separate thread.
 The manager also implements the `restore_queues()` operation that does something similar to the `run()` task, but it is only intended to restore any queues when the manager is